Our Local Offer for Children with Special Educational Needs and/or Disabilities

 Staff have accessed specific training on Safeguarding, First Aid, Makaton and Speech and Language courses.

-Our SENCO meets regularly with the local Area SENCO to ensure the setting keeps up to date with the latest information and news.
+Our SENCO meets regularly with the local Inclusion Partner (formerly Area SENCO) to ensure the setting keeps up to date with the latest information and news.

 We also have an ENCO (Equality Named Coordinator) who is tasked with ensuring the nursery meets the necessary requirements of a fully inclusive setting.

-As previously stated we are able to contact our Area SENCO for general advice and support or direct guidance regarding specific children with the written agreement of the parent/carer.
+As previously stated we are able to contact our Inclusion Partner for general advice and support or direct guidance regarding specific children with the written agreement of the parent/carer.